withersw/withersw/README.md

 ### About Me
 - Software Engineer Seeking Full-Time Position
 - I recently graduated with my bachelors degree in Computer Science from Brigham Young University-Idaho with certificates in Software Design and Machine Learning.
-- I enjoy developing full stack web applications and mobile apps.
+- I enjoy developing web applications and building machine learning models.

 ### What I'm Learning Now
 - I am furthering my knowledge and skills in Java backend development with Spring.